U.S. Capitol and Library of Congress Tour with Rotunda & Crypts

 US Capitol Entry: 2-Hour Guided Walk of Capitol Hill with Entry inside U.S. Capitol.
 Stop at exterior of Supreme Court and Library of Congress.<br/>Starting point:<br/>Supreme Court of the United States, 1 First St NE, Washington, DC 20543, USA

-US Capitol + Library Congress: 2-Hour Capitol Hill Walking Tour with Admission into both the U.S. Capitol and Library of Congress Buildings.<br/>Starting point:<br/>United States Botanic Garden, 100 Maryland Ave SW, Washington, DC 20001, USA
+Monday Tours: Library of Congress is closed on Mondays, travelers will instead spend extra time at US Capitol and visit the Capitol Museum.<br/>U.S Capitol + Library Congress: 2-Hour Capitol Hill Walking Tour with Admission into both the U.S. Capitol and Library of Congress Buildings.<br/>Starting point:<br/>United States Botanic Garden, 100 Maryland Ave SW, Washington, DC 20001, USA

 9am Capitol + Library Congress

-US Capitol + Library Congress: 2-Hour Capitol Hill Walking Tour with Admission into both the U.S. Capitol and Library of Congress Buildings.<br/>Starting point:<br/>United States Botanic Garden, 100 Maryland Ave SW, Washington, DC 20001, USA
+Monday Tours: Library of Congress is closed on Mondays, travelers will instead spend extra time at US Capitol and visit the Capitol Museum.<br/>US Capitol + Library Congress: 2-Hour Capitol Hill Walking Tour with Admission into both the U.S. Capitol and Library of Congress Buildings.<br/>Starting point:<br/>United States Botanic Garden, 100 Maryland Ave SW, Washington, DC 20001, USA

 What's included

-Visit the Rotunda, the Crypt, and old house chambers of the US Capitol building
+Visit the Rotunda, the Crypt, and National Statuary Hall

 2-Hour Morning or Afternoon Guided Walking Tour of Capitol Hill